Sir Geoff Hurst is an England football legend.

 Listen to anecdotes about the other greats Sir Geoff played with, such as Bobby Moore, Alan Ball, the Charlton Brothers, Gordon Banks, Martin Peters and Jimmy Greaves.

-Sir Geoff is a true living legend.
+Sir Geoff Hurst is a true living legend.